1. What is the main purpose of the book?

 5. What are your plans for the book?

 I am currently advertising all over the Internet, and I plan to put all proceeds into promoting and translating it.
-I currently have translators working to create localized versions in Chinese, French, German, Hungarian, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Turkish.
+I currently have translators working to create localized versions in Arabic, Chinese, French, German, Hungarian, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Turkish, and Ukrainian.
 If you know of anyone who is a Christian, writes well in their native language (other than the ones listed above and English), and would be interested in translating, please contact me!
 And please join with me in praying that the book is spread far and wide, and that God uses it to open the eyes of those who formerly believed faith in Jesus is irrational.

 6. How do you respond to those who say, “You shouldn’t need evidence to have faith and to grow in your faith”?